 Our vision is to become Australia's most trusted retailer and to grow long-term shareholder value.
-We commit to respecting the principles of the United Nations' (UN) Universal Declaration of Human Rights, the UN Guiding Principles on Business and Human Rights and the International Labour Organisation's (ILO) Declaration on Fundamental Principles.
+We commit to respecting the principles of the United Nations' (UN) Universal Declaration of Human Rights, the UN Guiding Principles on Business and Human Rights and the International Labour Organization's Declaration on Fundamental Principles.
+These include but are not limited to the right not to be subject to forced labour, the abolition of child labour or the elimination of discrimination in respect of employment and occupations; and freedom of association and the right to collective bargaining.
 As a signatory to the UN Global Compact, this policy reflects its ten principles related to Human Rights, Labour, Environment and Anti-corruption.

-Our Ethical Sourcing Policy (Policy), together with our Ethical Sourcing Supplier Program Requirements (Program Requirements) sets out our expectations of our suppliers regarding labour rights, human rights, environment, health and safety, and business integrity.
+Our Ethical Sourcing Policy (Policy), together with our Ethical Sourcing Supplier Program Requirements (Program Requirements) set out our expectations of our suppliers regarding labour rights, human rights, environment, health and safety, and business integrity.

 The size and complex nature of our supply chain makes it impractical for us to directly monitor compliance of every supplier in our extended supply chain.
-However, as a company that cares deeply about the welfare of workers in all areas of our supply chain, we require our direct suppliers to ensure that the standards outlined in this Policy and the supporting requirements are integrated into contracts of suppliers within their own supply chain and monitored and reviewed to assess and address risks of forced labor and human trafficking.
+However, as a company that cares deeply about the welfare and safety of workers in all areas of our supply chain, we require our direct suppliers to cascade Coles' standards outlined in this Policy and the supporting requirements to their own supply chains and ensure these requirements are integrated in relevant supplier operations and agreements to assess and address risks of breach of human rights throughout the supply chain.

-2. Our Policy
+2. Policy Application